Neighbor beats pit bull with bat to free girl getting attacked in Bronx

-RIVERDALE, Bronx (WABC) -- A 4-year-old girl was seriously injured when a pit bull suddenly attacked her in the Bronx.
+RIVERDALE, Bronx (WABC) -- A 4-year-old girl was seriously injured when a pit bull suddenly attacked her in the Bronx Wednesday morning, and a hero good Samaritan may have saved her life by beating the dog with a baseball bat.

-It happened on Forster Place around 8 a.m. in the Riverdale section.
+It happened on Forster Place around 8 a.m. in the Riverdale section, where authorities say it appears two dogs escaped from a fenced-in area.

-The girl was walking with her family when the dog a few doors down got out.
+The girl was waiting for a school bus with her family when she was bitten in the face by one of the animals.

-A man Eyewitness News spoke to says he came out of his house with a bat and had to hit the dog to get it off of her.
+Neighbor Bobby Mahoney tells Eyewitness News that he saw the dogs roaming as he was getting his daughters ready for school.
+He shut the door and called 911 when he realized they seemed aggressive.

+Moments later, the family came walking down the street and was attacked.

+He said he struck the dog 15 to 20 times with the bat before the animal released her.

+"She's in bad shape," he said.
+"The dog bit her on her neck, bit her on her face."

-The girl was rushed to Jacobi Hospital.
-Her condition is not yet known.
+The girl was rushed to Jacobi Hospital, and perhaps thanks to Mahoney, she is expected to survive.

+The dog ran off, and it is unclear at the time if it has been located.

 ----------